Appearance

 - Article 26(3) — non-EU entities.
 Where an entity of a type referred to in Article 26(1)(b) is not established in the Union but offers services in the Union, it shall designate a representative in one of the Member States in which the services are offered, and is deemed to be under the jurisdiction of the Member State in which the representative is established.

-Article 27 then sets the ENISA registry duties for the Article 26(1)(b) digital-infrastructure entity types; entities are required to submit identification and contact information to be included in a Union-level registry maintained by ENISA.
+Article 27 then sets the ENISA registry duties for the Article 26(1)(b) entity types; entities are required to submit identification and contact information to be included in a Union-level registry maintained by ENISA.

 Implementing Regulation (EU) 2024/2690 — sub-sectoral specification